Causality from the Point of View of Statistics

-This, too, is a measure of the effect of the treatment on the response in the subpopulation of individuals for whom $\tau(\delta,1)>\tau(\delta,0)$; it is more difficult to interpret than the first version because one cannot estimate the denominator, but, again, evidence that $\theta\neq 0$ provides evidence for a treatment effect.
+This, too, is a measure of the effect of the treatment on the response in the subpopulation of individuals for whom $\tau(\delta,1)>\tau(\delta,0)$; it is more difficult to interpret than the first because one cannot estimate the last denominator, but, again, evidence that $\theta\neq 0$ provides evidence of a treatment effect.